-We need fats called essential fatty acids for our cell membranes, brain and nervous system.
-They help regulate blood pressure, blood-clotting, immune and inflammatory responses and are called ‘essential’ because we can’t make them in our bodies, we must get them from food.
-ALA is an omega-3 essential fatty acid found in plant foods such as flaxseeds, rapeseeds, soya, walnuts and their oils.
+We need fats called essential fatty acids for our cell membranes, brain, and nervous system.
+They help regulate blood pressure, blood clotting, and immune and inflammatory responses.
+Because we can’t make them in our bodies and must get them from food, they’re labeled ‘essential’.
+ALA is an omega-3 essential fatty acid.
+It is found in plant foods such as flaxseeds, rapeseeds, soya, walnuts, and their oils.

 We convert it, in our bodies, into the longer-chain omega-3s EPA and DHA.
 These are also found in oily fish, which they obtain from algae.
 Conversion rates in the body can be low, which is why some people insist that fish oils are essential for health.
 They are not, in fact, they could be doing more harm than good.

-UK guidelines recommend that we should eat at least two 140g portions of fish a week, one of which should be oily.
-This contributes to the widespread belief that eating oily fish or taking omega?3 fish oil supplements reduces our risk of heart disease, stroke and death.
+UK guidelines recommend we should eat at least two 140g portions of fish a week, one of which should be oily.
+This contributes to the widespread belief that eating oily fish or taking omega-3 fish oil supplements reduces our risk of heart disease, stroke, and death.
 The research tells a different story.

 Gold standard research

 Cochrane reviews are regarded as the highest standard in evidence-based research.
 A 2018 review found that increasing EPA and DHA from oily fish or fish oil supplements had little or no effect on heart health.

 These findings are consistent with many other high-quality reviews.
 They also found that ALA from plant foods may slightly reduce the risk of cardiovascular events and arrhythmia (abnormal heart rhythm).